Boron neutron capture therapeutics: Early candidates

 Early work in the 1950s made use of widely available non-toxic boron compounds such as sodium borate (also known as borax) and boric acid.
 Sodium borate was used to treat nearly a dozen patients with BNCT through a collaboration between Massachusetts General Hospital and Brookhaven National Laboratory.
 The results were inconclusive, and lack of success was blamed on the short lifetime of the tumor:normal tissue differential.
+These early candidates relied on passive diffusion to accumulate in tumor cells, a non-selective process that resulted in the non-specific distribution between normal and tumor tissue.

 Simplified scheme showing the synthesis of the sodium salt of the decahydrodecaborate anion.

 Seeking to improve selectivity through chemical modification, studies were performed to correlate lipid solubility with penetration of the blood-brain barrier in mice.
 It was determined that compounds with high solubility in benzene are more capable of penetrating the brain, and should thus be avoided as BNCT therapeutics.
 Based on this data, boron-10 enriched samples of p-carboxyphenylboronic acid (PCPB) and sodium decahydrodecaborate (Na_{2}B_{10}H_{10}) were selected for BNCT at the Massachusetts Institute of Technology research reactor.
 The therapy was performed on eighteen patients before the realization that patients were receiving severe radiation damage to normal tissue ended the trial.
 Later analysis established the likely cause of death as radiation necrosis for at least nine patients, and the study has been described as a “total failure”.
 Radiation necrosis was attributed to fission of boron-10 atoms in the bloodstream, damaging adjacent blood vessels.
 PCPB and Na_{2}B_{10}H_{10} had been selected for their promising tumor:normal tissue differentials; however, the concentration of boron-10 in patients’ blood was not considered as significant a concern until after these results.